SublimeText/LaTeXTools/docs/index.md

 # Bugs, issues & feature requests

-Please read the [Requirements and Setup](requirements.md) section carefully to ensure you get up and running as quickly as possible.
-Help for troubleshooting common issues can be found in the [Troubleshooting](troubleshooting) section.
+Please read the [Installation](install.md) section carefully to ensure you get up and running as quickly as possible.
+Help for troubleshooting common issues can be found in the [Troubleshooting](troubleshooting.md) section.
 For other bugs, issues or to request new features, please get in touch with us via [Github](https://github.com/SublimeText/LaTeXTools).

 **Please** [search for existing issues and pull requests](https://github.com/SublimeText/LaTeXTools/issues/?q=is%3Aopen) before [opening a new issue](https://github.com/SublimeText/LaTeXTools/issues/new).